-Cable companies and fiber-based systems, in general, showed a high consistency of speed.
+Cable companies, in general, showed a high consistency of speed.

 Chart 21.1: The percentage of consumers whose median download speed was greater than 95%, between 80% and 95%, or less than 80% of the advertised download speed, by service tier (DSL).